• Twitter Icon

 Inheritance Tax Planning – Lifetime Giving

 Inheritance Tax is charged at 40% on the value of an estate in excess of the “nil rate band”.
 Currently, the nil rate band stands at £325,000.00.
 The value of an estate falling within the nil rate band is charged to Inheritance Tax at 0%.
-In addition to the nil rate band, the Government introduced the Residence nil rate band (RNRB) for conditional on the main residence being passed down to direct descendants (e.g. children, grandchildren, this also includes adopted, fostered and stepchildren ).
-Each parent will have a nil-rate band of £325,000 plus a RNRB of up to £175,000 by 20/21.
-You may wish to review your will to ensure that your estate does not miss out on this new allowance.
+In addition to the nil rate band, the Government introduced the Residence nil rate band (RNRB) for IHT relief on the main residence being passed down to direct descendants (e.g. children, grandchildren, this also includes adopted, fostered and stepchildren).
+Consequently, each parent has a nil-rate band of £325,000 plus a RNRB of £175,000.
+We advise our clients to review your Wills to ensure that their estate optimises this allowance.

 There is also an exemption available for transfers between spouses and civil partners on death and also Business Property Relief is available at 100% for qualifying assets.

-- Marriage Gifts: An exemption of £5,000.00 per parent, £2.500.00 per Grandparent or remoter ancestor and otherwise simply £1,000.00 is also available.
+5. Marriage and civil partnership gifts: You can give £5,000 to a child, £2,500 to a grandchild or great grandchild and £1,000 to another person.
 However, it must be an outright gift to a full party to the marriage (no exemption if the wedding is called off!).

 Contact our Inheritance Tax Lawyers in Enfield, Finchley, North London and Hertfordshire today